Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Forbidden subgraphs for signed graphs with eigenvalues bounded from below

-Recall from \cref{thm:cgss} that a graph is a generalized line graph if and only if it is represented by a subset of the root system $D_n$ defined in \cref{def:dn-e8}.
+Recall from \cref{thm:cgss}\ref{thm:cgss-dn} that a graph is a generalized line graph if and only if it is represented by a subset of the root system $D_n$ defined in \cref{def:dn-e8}.
 For signed graphs, we work directly with those that are represented by a subset of $D_n$.

-\begin{definition}[Representation of signed graphs] Given a signed graph $G^\pm$ and a subset $V$ of $\R^n$, we say that $G^\pm$ is \emph{represented} by $V$ if the Gram matrix of $V$ equals $A_{G^\pm} + 2I$, where $A_{G^\pm}$ is the signed adjacency matrix of $G^\pm$. \end{definition}
+\begin{definition}[Representation of signed graphs] Given a signed graph $G^\pm$ and a subset $V$ of $\R^n$, we say that $G^\pm$ is \emph{represented} by $V$ if the Gram matrix of $V$ is equal to $A_{G^\pm} + 2I$, where $A_{G^\pm}$ is the signed adjacency matrix of $G^\pm$. \end{definition}

 These signed graphs that are represented by a subset of $D_n$, like generalized line graphs, also have a finite forbidden subgraph characterization.